Anvesan ResearchStablecoin Funding Report

 No SIFI-style supervision attaches to the largest stablecoin infrastructure

-The top five companies hold over half of all capital.
+The ten largest events hold two-thirds of all capital, and the two biggest L1 raises (Tempo, Ripple) are 91% of L1 funding.
 ZeroHash is embedded as white-label settlement infrastructure for multiple regulated US financial institutions simultaneously.
-None of these companies are subject to liquidity, capital adequacy, or operational resilience standards applied to SIFIs.
+None face the liquidity, capital adequacy, or resilience standards applied to SIFIs.

 Implication